 Most dresses were sold with matching fabric belts and fabric covered belt buckles.
-The trend for contrasting leather belts in the 1930s had to end during the war years when leather was in short supply.
+The trend for contrasting leather belts in the 1930s had to end during the war years, when leather was in short supply.
 1940s belts were thin (1.5 to 2 inches) and very plain.
 Belt buckle shapes were taken directly from menswear designs with larger holes and a chunkier buckles than the dainty ’30s styles.
 The slide buckle that was popular in the 1930s remained common in the early ’40s as well.
 It didn’t hold a woman’s nipped in waist line well enough to remain popular past 1942.

-To conserve on metal the tie belt was featured on many early ’40s dresses.
+To conserve on metal, the tie belt was featured on many early ’40s dresses.
 It was simply a matching piece of fabric tied around the waist with a double knot in front.

 Belts didn’t always match.
 Contrasting fabric belts may have been worn if buttons or a dress collar were also contrasting.
 Some belts combined a fabric body with a contrasting fabric or leather buckle.
-Belt that contrasted entirely with an outfit were usually black which became very trendy in the second half of the decade.
+Belt that contrasted entirely with an outfit were usually black, which became very trendy in the second half of the decade.

 These “New Look” belts came in several iconic shapes:

 Western – Tooled leather belts with silver etched buckles were worn by many country women.
 Rhinestones also embellished many western and modern belts.

 1940s Vintage Gloves

 1940s gloves weren’t even necessary for evenings anymore, but women wore them more at night, sometimes attempting to make a daytime dress fancier for an evening occasion.
-White or ivory wrist-length kid leather gloves were a popular choice, and shirred stretch rayon over the elbow gloves in a variety of colors really amped up the glamour.
+White or ivory wrist-length kid leather gloves were a popular choice, and shirred stretch rayon over-the-elbow gloves in a variety of colors really amped up the glamour.

 In the 1940s, gloves were coordinated to a hat, dress or suit, not necessarily to multiple accessories.
 Being entirely matchy matchy was something introduced in the 1950s.

 Scarves moved from neckwear to headwear in the 1940s.
 Triangular 20-33 inch “babushka”or “kerchief” scarves wrapped around the head and tied under the chin in summer and winter.
-Summer scarves were made of silk (after the war) rayon challis or sheer rayon.
+Summer scarves were made of silk (after the war), rayon challis, or sheer rayon.
 They featured colorful peasant floral prints.
 Red, blue, green, brown, wine, yellow scarves were accented with an optional white or grey fringe.
 Many women also used scarves to tie up hair into a snood or turban.
 More on that here.

 Most winter scarves had fringe and were made of cotton or rayon blended wool for warmth.
 Knitting books and magazines of the 1940s even show matching mother and child sets, in which both would sport hats and scarves of matching yarns and patterns.

 During 1940 up to 1945, English textile company Jacqmar produced scarves with propaganda designs and motifs.
 The scarves featured slogans such as ‘Salvage Your Rubber’, and ‘Into Battle’.
 The company also utilized motifs inspired by the Armed Forces.
-The Army, Navy and Air Force all featured in Jacqmar designs.
+The Army, Navy, and Army Air Force were all featured in Jacqmar designs.
 These scarves were known as propaganda scarves and were made to help keep up the morale of civilians.

-For more 1940s accessories look at these articles:
+For more 1940s accessories, look at these articles:

-Men’s 1940s accessories : watches, belts, suspenders, scarves
+- Men’s 1940s accessories : watches, belts, suspenders, scarves